duttaprat/PPI-based-MOPSO/README.md

 Correspondingly, the Archive is again updated to insert new non-dominated particles in the archive

 The Velocity , Position, personal Best Values of each particle in the population is updated subsequently.

+## Contribution
+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.